veo-labs/openveo-core/docs/web-service.md

 ## Authenticate a request

-All requests to the Web Service must be authenticated using the HTTP header :
+All requests to the Web Service must be authenticated using the HTTP header:

 - **'Authorization: Bearer TOKEN'** (Replace TOKEN by your access token)